How to prepare for secondary school life after lockdown

 Be there for them

 Even once your child has made it past day one, there will be many other ups and downs in the following weeks as they adapt to new social groups and new course work.
 Whether they come to you for help or hide away their anxieties, you need to be alert to their behaviour and try to spot any issues.
-Parent Info has many more articles that can help you handle specific situations, such as if your child is being bullied, coping with peer pressure or dealing with anxiety.
+Parent Info has many more articles that can help you handle specific situations, such as if your child is being bullied, coping with peer pressure or dealing with anxiety, plus specific tips to help primary and secondary school students cope with the return.